 - Maintaining a strong friendship group or joining groups of like-minded women of a similar age can help with feelings of isolation and suffering alone.
 Some of the more unusual or milder symptoms are something only women at the same stage of life can understand

-- Booking a session with a nutritional therapist or naturopath might help with identifying a diet and supplement program specific to your symptoms.
+- Booking a session with a nutritional therapist or naturopath might help identify a diet and supplement program specific to your symptoms.
 They will also be able to arrange hormone testing that may not be available via your doctor

 What about weight gain?

-In addition, for some women, one of the main symptoms of menopause will be weight gain, particularly around the middle, that may be accompanied by gut symptoms.
+In addition, for some women, one of the main symptoms of menopause will be weight gain, particularly around the middle; gut symptoms may accompany that.

-As we age, a number of changes naturally occur in our gut, including a reduction in the production of digestive enzymes and stomach acid, which help us digest our food, and a reduction in the diversity of our gut bacteria, which help to support the production of some key vitamins in our body.
-This may lead to symptoms of indigestion or heartburn as well as bloating, gas and potentially constipation, which can then lead to weight gain.
+As we age, several changes naturally occur in our gut, including a reduction in the production of digestive enzymes and stomach acid, which help us digest our food, and a reduction in the diversity of our gut bacteria, which help to support the production of some key vitamins in our body.
+This may lead to symptoms of indigestion or heartburn as well as bloating, gas and potentially constipation, leading to weight gain.

 Hormonal changes, particularly a reduction in oestrogen and consequent increase in cortisol, may also contribute to gut symptoms and weight gain.
 Healthy detoxification pathways are essential for helping to maintain hormonal balance and leafy green vegetables such as broccoli, cabbage, spinach and bitter leaves such as rocket and watercress all support detoxification.